seL4/seL4/CAVEATS.md

 ## Implementation Correctness

-Only the ARMv7 version on the imx6 platform of seL4 has the full stack of correctness proofs.
+The following seL4 architectures have platforms with a C-level functional correctness proof.
+Proof support for further platforms within these architectures is on the roadmap and expected in 2025.

+- AArch32: Armv7-a with and without hypervisor extensions, no SMMU, with fast path
+  - Platforms (non-hyp): `sabre` (no FPU), `imx8mm-evk` (with FPU)
+  - Platforms (hyp, no FPU): `tk1`, `exynos5`
+- AArch64: Armv8-a with hypervisor extensions only, no SMMU, with fast path
+  - Platforms: `tx2`
+- RISC-V: 64-bit only, no fast path
+  - Platforms: `hifive`
+- x64: without VT-x and VT-d, no fast path
+  - Platforms: `pc99`

 This proof covers the functional behaviour of the C code of the kernel.
 It does not cover machine code, compiler, linker, boot code, cache and TLB management.
-Compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4.
-The proof shows that the seL4 C code implements the abstract API specification of seL4, and that this specification satisfies the following high-level security
+Compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4 for AArch32 or RISC-V. The proof shows that the seL4 C code implements the formal [abstract API specification][ASpec] of seL4 and is free from standard C implementation defects such as buffer overruns or NULL pointer dereferences.

-properties:
+For AArch32 without hypervisor extensions and without FPU, and for RISC-V, there are additional proofs that this specification satisfies the following high-level security properties:

 - integrity (no write without authority),
 - confidentiality (no read without authority), and
-- intransitive non-interference (isolation between adequately configured user-level components).
+- intransitive non-interference (isolation, modulo timing channels, between adequately configured user-level components).

 The security property proofs depend on additional assumptions on the correct configuration of the system.
-See the `l4v` repository on github for more details.
+See the [l4v] repository on GitHub for more details.

+Similar proofs for AArch64 with hypervisor extensions are in progress.

+For AArch32, there additionally exist proofs for correct user-level system initialisation.
+See the [l4v] repository for details.

+Note that seL4 currently performs lazy FPU and VCPU switching, which can introduce information flow timing channels.
+An API-change proposal ([RFC]) to improve this behaviour is currently in progress.

+## Verified Configurations

-The x64 port of the kernel without VT-x and VT-d support has a functional correctness proof between abstract specification and C code, but without security theorems, and the ARMv7 version of the kernel with hypervisor extensions also has a functional correctness proofs, but without the security theorems.
-For the precise configuration of these three verified platforms, see the corresponding files in the `config/` directory.
+For the precise configuration of the verified platforms above, see the corresponding files in the seL4 `configs/` directory.

-Proofs for the MCS version (mixed-criticality systems) and for seL4 on the RISC-V architecture are in progress.
+The proofs are generally sensitive to changes in configuration parameters, and will break if these are changed.
+For some parameters, the proofs are explicitly set up to be robust, such as the number of domains `NUM_DOMAINS`, and the domain schedule.
+More such parameters are on the roadmap to be added and documented here.

+If in doubt, edit the corresponding `_verified` config files and re-run the proofs as specified in the [l4v] repository.

 ## Real Time